ispikit/ispikit-ios/README.md

 # 2. What the Ispikit Library does

-The library records a user's audio input and computes a pronunciation score based on the words that the user was expected to say.
+The library records a user's audio input, recognizes it among the provided sentences, and computes a pronunciation score based on the words that the user was expected to say.
 The score is a number between 0 and 100, 100 being the ideal score of a native-like pronunciation.
 It also gives the reading speed, the speech tempo, that can be used to measure the reader's fluency.
 It is measured by "number of spoken phonemes in 10 seconds", and in practice should be more than 80 for a fluent reader.

 Expected sentences can be of any length, using any word that exists in the pronunciation dictionary.
 The library ships with a pronunciation dictionary which is fairly large and should contain most words used in language learning context.
 However, it can be expanded to add new words, either by editing the packaged dictionary, or at runtime (See Appendix).